waynemerricks/picodec/INSTALL.md

 ###Other Software

-If you already know how to use liquidsoap to output a HTTP stream over ALSA then skip to the GPIO section.
+We'll be using liquidsoap to play a HTTP stream and sendemail as a simple command line email sender.

 * Copy all of the files in the scripts directory to your ~/scripts we'll use these later.